Complete Guide to Ayurvedic Oral Care

 Step 4: Gum Massage

 After spitting out the dantmanjan, take a small pinch of powder on your finger and gently massage your gums in circular motions for 30-60 seconds.
-This drives the herbal compounds into gum tissue and stimulates blood flow.
+This helps drive the herbal compounds into the gum line and supports gum vitality.

 After Meals